Plus, get a free copy of 12 Writer’s Block Hacks You’ve Never Tried! (Below)

 And who knows?
 Maybe you’ll see or hear something that sparks your creativity while you’re out!

-2. Listen to some music
+2. Listen to some music to get the creative juices flowing

 When you’re experiencing writer’s block, emotions and creativity can feel completely frozen.
 Music has a way of freeing emotions and encouraging creativity, and often helps writers tackle the more difficult aspects of writing.